TongLing916/tongling916.github.io/_posts/2020-10-27-VIO-Preintegration.md

 ### Error Propagation

+### Discussion

+1. How do we estimate the initial covariance?

 ### Literature

 [^Forster16]: Forster, Christian, et al. "On-Manifold Preintegration for Real-Time Visual--Inertial Odometry."
 IEEE Transactions on Robotics 33.1 (2016): 1-21..